Develop your skills through flexible projects on our ten-week Ceramics evening class.

 As the course progresses, you'll learn through a mixture of group demonstrations and individual teaching.

-Workshop time and dates: 7-9pm on Thursday evenings starting 10 January 2019 for ten weeks (excluding 7 February, ends 21 March)
+Workshop time and dates: 7-9pm on Thursday evenings starting 28 March 2019 for four weeks (ends 18 April)

 About your tutor